I am drowning in email, and I don't know what to do.

-Facebook and Twitter Chatting
+Facebook and Twitter Messaging

 Sigh.
 Facebook and Twitter direct messages (DMs) always trouble and frustrate me.
-Sure, they are convenient, easy, quick, and sometimes fun, but like texting, I am unable to seamlessly integrate those messages with my other messages.
+Sure, they are convenient, easy, quick, and sometimes fun, but like texting, I am unable to integrate those messages with my other messages seamlessly.
 There is no way for me to forward a DM to myself (via email), so how can I keep track and document the messages?
 These messages float in cyber-space.
 Another tricky aspect: if the other person you are messaging with deletes their message(s) to you, the messages are gone.
 Deleted.
 Then what?

 The messages are forwarded to my email but still require that I have to log in most of the time to read the entire message, reply, or manage them.
 I have unsubscribed to almost every group messaging option because, good grief, I have no idea how to report the number of those I received.

 Skype is something I use often, but it is limited to very few people like colleagues and the occasional contractor.
-In general, there are no more than 4 or 5 people with whom I use Skype so it’s pretty manageable.
+In general, there are no more than 4 or 5 people with whom I use Skype, so it’s pretty manageable.
 I set my preferences to “save messages forever” but have found that too can be troublesome.